mtw/mtw.github.io/Pelican/content/blog/2023-06-09-A-Structural-Refinement-Technique-for-Protein-RNA-Complexes-Using-Combination-of-AI-based-Modeling-and-Flexible-Docking-A-Study-of-Musashi-1-Protein.rst

 :category: publications
 :slug:
 :author: mtw
-:summary: This study presents an efficient technique for refining protein-RNA complexes using AI-based modeling and flexible docking.
+:summary: This study presents an efficient technique for refining protein-RNA complexes using artifilial intelligence (AI) based modeling and flexible docking.
 The method, utilizing parallel cascade selection molecular dynamics (PaCS-MD), accelerates conformational sampling of flexible RNA regions and produces high-quality complex models.
 Experimental validation demonstrates its superiority over template-based modeling, suggesting its potential for constructing complexes with non-canonical RNA-protein interactions
 :description: Enhance protein-RNA complex modeling with AI-based techniques and PaCS-MD for faster conformational sampling and improved quality
 :title: RNA-protein complex refinement using AI modeling and docking